 Let’s break it down to make it easier to understand.

-SBA loans allow you to borrow money for many different business purposes, from purchasing real estate or office buildings to machinery and equipment.
+These business loans can allow you to borrow money for many different business purposes, from purchasing real estate or office buildings to machinery and equipment.

-These are designed to help growing businesses (like yours!) get their hands on capital.
+These are designed to help growing businesses get their hands on capital.

-Most banks and alternative lenders participate in an SBA loan program, which makes them readily available for most business startups and allows businesses to work with their preferred lender.
+Most banks and alternative lenders participate in an SBA loan program, which makes them readily available for some business startups and allows some businesses to work with their preferred lender.

-Let’s talk fees and interest rates, because how much your SBA loan costs you will affect your cash flow, your bottom line, and ultimately, your business.
+Let’s talk fees and interest rates, because how much a SBA loan costs can impact cash flow, bottom line, and ultimately, overall business.

-Have a look below at the typical loan terms and general fees that are associated with each type of loan.
+Have a look below at some loan terms and general fees that may be associated with each type of loan.

 Fees: 7(a) loans come with a fee that is based on your loan’s maturity.
 The lender will initially pay the fee, but they do have the option to pass that fee on to the borrower.
 These fees can range from 0 percent for loans under $150,000 to 3.5 percent for loans over $700,000.
 There’s an additional 0.25 percent fee on any guaranteed portion over $1 million.

 Interest: Interest rates can be fixed or variable like other conventional loans.
-Your lender will determine the rate, but the SBA protects businesses by putting a cap on 7(a) interest rates, thereby restricting how much your lender can make off your loan.
+The lender will determine the rate, but the SBA protects businesses by putting a cap on 7(a) interest rates, thereby restricting how much the lender can make off a loan.

-Repayment terms: In general, you can expect payments to last up to 25 years for a commercial real estate loan, 10 years for an equipment loan, and 7 years for working capital.
+Repayment terms: Payments can last up to 25 years for a commercial real estate loan, 10 years for an equipment loan, and 7 years for working capital.
 These are the longest terms, so your repayment period could be shorter.

 Fees: 504 loan fees are about 3 percent of the loan amount and can be financed along with the loan.
 Be aware that for real estate loans, the project being financed is often used as collateral.
 Personal guarantees are also required.

-Repayment terms: You can expect payments to last from 10 years for a major fixed asset purchase to 20 years for a commercial real estate purchase.
+Repayment terms: Payments may last from 10 years for a major fixed asset purchase to 20 years for a commercial real estate purchase.

 Interest: The rate varies and depends on the lender and the costs to that lender.
-Typical interest rates range between 8 percent and 13 percent.
+Interest rates could range between 8 percent and 13 percent.

 Repayment plans: The maximum repayment term is six years.
 The actual term varies according to several factors, such as the amount of the loan, how you plan to use the funds, and specific requirements that your lender sets forth.
 Like many small business loans, you can expect to make monthly payments.